Gus Kenworthy Slams Ivanka Trump’s Sudden Presence at the Olympics

-Trump has been very Instagram-happy while documenting her South Korea sporting adventure, posing with American athletes such as the figure skaters Bradie Tennell and Karen Chen, among others.
+Trump has been very Instagram-happy while documenting her South Korea sporting adventure, posing with American athletes like the figure skaters Bradie Tennell and Karen Chen, among others.

 Kenworthy, meanwhile, concluded his Winter Olympics by adopting a puppy from a dog farm.
 That’s one lucky fella.